 Stockholm International School is located in the center of Stockholm next to a park, on a hilltop near the main business/shopping area.
 The main campus has 7 levels with classrooms, science laboratories, information technology rooms, an auditorium, cafeteria, gymnasium and specialist rooms for art, music and drama.
-The recommended class sizes vary between 14 to 2 students, depending on the grade.
-Senior students are located in an annexe a few minutes walk from the main campus.
+The recommended class sizes vary between 14 to 22 students, depending on the grade.
+Senior students are located in two annexes a few minutes walk from the main campus.
 This newly renovated space has classrooms, an I.T. room and cafeteria.
-Both facilities have easy access to public transport, a wide range of museums, parks, historical sites and other resources to enrich the educational experience of students.
+All facilities have easy access to public transport, a wide range of museums, parks, historical sites and other resources to enrich the educational experience of students.

 Students, Faculty and Curriculum

-The current student body is 57 representing 64 nationalities.
-The teaching faculty of 9 teachers represents around 2 nationalities.
+The current student body is around 640, representing over 60 nationalities.
+The teaching faculty of around 100 teachers represents over 20 nationalities.

-The International Primary Curriculum (IPC) for Grade K-5, the IB Middle Years Programme (MYP) for Grade 5-1 and the IB Diploma Programme (DP) for Grade 11 and 12, form the basis of the school’s academic mission.
-All three programs are challenging, inquiry based methodologies designed to meet the individual needs of an exceptionally diverse student body.
-Stockholm International School recognizes that the curriculum must address not only academic, subject specific learning, but also guarantee the development of key learning processes and skills (e.g. reading, writing, use of IT, research) that permeate all the subjects.
+The International Primary Curriculum (IPC) for preschool-grade 5, the IB Middle Years Programme (MYP) for grades 6-10 and the IB Diploma Programme (DP) for grades 11 and 12, form the basis of the school’s academic mission.
+All three programs are challenging, inquiry-based methodologies designed to meet the individual needs of an exceptionally diverse student body.
+Stockholm International School recognizes that the curriculum must address not only academic, subject specific learning but also guarantee the development of key learning processes and skills (e.g. reading, writing, use of IT, research) that permeate all the subjects.
 In addition, we recognize that social and personal skills are central to effective learning and development.
-The school supports the socializing process for all students, promoting their communication skills in the context of values based education and global citizenship.
+The school supports the socializing process for all students, promoting their communication skills in the context of values-based education and global citizenship.

-In the last couple of years students from Stockholm International School were accepted into:
+In recent years, students from Stockholm International School were accepted into:

 |Akita University||Keele||Univeristy of British Columbia|